agusmakmun/scan-unused-requirements/README.md

   -p PATH, --path PATH  Project path to scan for unused packages (default: current directory).
   -o OUTPUT, --output OUTPUT
                         Path to the output file where unused packages will be saved.
+  -i IGNORED_PACKAGES, --ignored-packages IGNORED_PACKAGES
+                        Comma separated list of package names to be ignored.
 ```

 > **Note:** Don't forget to cross-check the unused packages after finding them,